Skip to main content

 Fundamentals

 Your body is a complex, interconnected system, and the decision to share information about its workings is a deeply personal one.
-When your employer offers a wellness program, you are right to ask what becomes of the you provide.
+When your employer offers a wellness program, you are right to ask what becomes of the health information you provide.
 The architecture of these programs is governed by a set of precise legal frameworks designed to protect your privacy.
 Understanding these protections is the first step toward making an empowered choice about your participation.

 The Foundational Notice of Privacy